 Homemade muesli is a very nutritious and healthy food.
 It is consumed at breakfast with fruit sauces, soy milk or other similar drinks.
 It is made very easy and can be kept in an airtight casserole for longer.
 Since I learned of this muesli, I use it almost every morning to prepare breakfast.
 What has also helped me leading a healthier lifestyle was reading some french door refrigerator reviews and purchasing a product of this kind, because it is very useful in maintaining all my food fresh.
-By reading french door refrigerator reviews, I chose an appliance that is not only practical and reliable, but quite beautiful as well; it was important for me to store my foods as proper as possible, especially since I’ve been preparing my own meals and muesli.
+I found some useful refrigerator reviews on toprefrigerator.reviews, which helped me choose an appliance that is not only practical and reliable, but quite beautiful as well; it was important for me to store my foods as proper as possible, especially since I’ve been preparing my own meals and muesli.

 Quantity: 1 kg (enough for 10-15 servings)

 2 tablespoons sunflower seeds